AdobeDocs/audience-manager-admin.es-ES/help/admin/companies/admin-companies-overview.md

 ---
-description: Utilice la página Compañías para ver una lista de compañías en la configuración de su Audience Manager.
+description: Utilice la página Compañías para ver una lista de compañías en la configuración de Audience Manager.
 Puede editar o eliminar empresas existentes o crear nuevas empresas, siempre que tenga asignadas las funciones de usuario adecuadas.
 seo-description: Use the Companies page to view a list of companies in your Audience Manager configuration.
 You can edit or delete existing companies or create new companies, providing that you have the appropriate user roles assigned.
 seo-title: Companies
 title: Empresas